 Not individual are these lighthouses a feast to the eyes, they also tell a bit of our history.
 They high point the value of maritime travel to an archipelagic nation like ours while at the same time stressing the significance of safe marine transportation.

 Batanes is home to some of the country’s best scenic lighthouses.
 And the reason behind it is the breathtaking backdrop to which these brilliant structures stand.
 Located at the southeastern portion of Batan Island, Tayid Lighthouse ushers a melodramatic panorama of the surrounding green hills of Mahatao slithering towards the direction of the soaring Mt.
 Iraya.
 The lighthouse itself which was made in 2000, is characterized by a white tower capped with red-painted lantern room and roof all sustained by a grayish to black-colored stone base.
 Colorful flowers decorate a pocket of garden on the side while on a space one may observe herds of cattle foraging along the hillslopes.
+Batanes is a destination that tourists will fall in love from the jaw dropping scenery to the local warmly welcoming you.
+The lighthouse stands on a hill on Bataan and capped with a red-painted concrete lantern room and roof.
+Tayid lighthouse faces the vast Pacific Ocean and is much less accessible, and the main tower of lighthouse that most people confused as round is Hexagonal.

 2. Sabtang Lighthouse

 On the nearby island of Sabtang, still in Batanes, a rounded gray-colored lighthouse towers mightily on a cliff just beside Sinakan Port.
 Alike to Tayid Lighthouse, its tower is also capped with red lantern room and roof.
 Located only a few meters from the sea, it is the first construction you’ll notice when crossing the treacherous strait separating the islands of Batan and Sabtang.
 The ancient lighthouse was composes a rugged scenery highlighted by the sharp rocks to which it is perched and the unrestrained waves consistently battering the coast.
+Sabtang lighthouse is one of the three functional lighthouses that was constructed in the early 2000s.
+Sabtang lighthouse is a picturesque and breathtaking view where one can see the downhill on its side that meets the sea.
+Tourists will gladly enjoy the white sand and pristine water that surrounds the lighthouse.
+A perfect place to take some photographs of the amazing nature.

 3. Cape Engaño Lighthouse